Quick pickled vegetables with goat cheese dip

 Cut he vegetables into irregular sized sticks, cutting in various diagonal angles.

 Pack vegetables into a clean quart jar but separate dark purple ones from the rest as they may colour everything.
-I made 1/5 times the pickling liquid and put purple carrots and beets in use a small jar for the red vegetables.
+Put purple carrots and beets in use a small jar for the red vegetables.

 Bring the pickling ingredients to a simmer in a small pot and cook until sugar dissolves.